Law Firms Continue to be Targeted by Cyber Criminals

 - 79% of respondents in aggregate viewed cyber/privacy security as one of their top 10 risks in their overall risk strategy.

 - 72% said their firm has not assessed and scaled the cost of a data breach based on the information it retains.

 - 51% said that their law firms either have not taken measures to insure their cyber risk (41%) or do not know (10%) if their firm has taken measures.

 - 62% have not calculated the effective revenue lost or extra expenses incurred following a cyber-attack.

 This sounds strikingly similar to the defense industry a decade ago.
 Organizations realize they should do something, but most don’t know how or where to start.
 They lack in house expertise, and most, 98% according to Marsh, view cybersecurity strictly as a function of IT and the group responsible for the overall management of cyber and privacy risks.

 Last year, the American Bar Association reported in its Legal Technology Survey that 1 in 4 firms with at least 100 attorneys have experienced a data breach.
 It’s unlikely that smaller firms without in-house expertise or security control implementations would even know if a data breach had occurred, much less have the ability to determine what data had been compromised.
 As an industry that routinely pushes for their clients to protect themselves against risks, the results show that not all firms practice what they preach.

 Regardless of your stance on the issue, your data needs protecting.
-CyberSheath has experience with applying cybersecurity strategies with law firms, and can assist you and your organization in securing your data.
+CyberSheath has experience with applying cybersecurity strategies with law firms and can assist you and your organization in securing your data.
 Start with an assessment today, to identify your weaknesses and gaps.
-Click the button below to learn more.